 The Pony is simple enough to use but it does have a couple quirks.
 You set the aperture and shutter speed atop the lens barrel.
 You focus by guessing distance and twisting the ring at the end of the lens barrel accordingly.
 Then you frame the shot in the viewfinder, pull the cocking lever down (it’s on the lens barrel, left of the aperture and shutter speed settings), and press the shutter button on the top plate.
 To wind to the next frame, you pull a little lever on the back of the camera (just below and right of the viewfinder) and then twist the wind knob until it stops.

 I loaded up my Pony with some Fujicolor 200 and went out to shoot.
-When I got the photos back, I was disappointed to find that the camera leaks light badly.
+When I saw the scans, I learned that the camera leaks light badly.
 Scotty!
 One larkspur plant to beam up.

 I was surprised by how far back I had to step to fit my subject into the viewfinder.
 Then I was frustrated by how what I see in the viewfinder (first image below) is so much less than what the lens sees (second image below).
 I’m not above cropping a photo, but I do like it when what I frame in the viewfinder is pretty much what I get back from the processor.

 Undaunted, I loaded another roll of film into the Pony and sealed all seams with black electrical tape.
 The camera still leaked light (grumble!!), but not as badly.
 Do you see the faint streak across this red door?

 But I was pleased with the colors I got.
-I was especially pleased with how well the Pony 135 caught these rays of light – my eye didn’t see this many rays.
+Look at how well the Pony 135 caught these rays of light – my eye didn’t see this many rays!

 While this shot isn’t very well composed, it shows that you can get a little depth of field with the slow f/4.5 lens.
 I’ve taken tons of photos of my petunias this year with several of my cameras, and only the Pony rendered the shadows this shadowy and the greens this dark.
 I like the effect.